hirotoshi8/CarND-PID-Control-Project/README.md

 This is why I manually seached the appropriate initial value and step size and then used twiddable argorithm for fine tuning.

 ---
+## Discussion of the Control gains
+1. Kp: P-Gain.
+This is the basic control gain, which depends on the error agaist the target value.
+There are some cautions below.
+- If we use only P-gain, the residual error is remained against the target value.
+This is why the controller needs the another gain for deleting the residual error.(I-Gain)
+- There is the cahnges of target value such as the curves in the project test course and the controller must adapt to these changes.
+With only P-gain, the controller become delayed to the changes.
+This is why it's necessary for the controller to have the anoather gain against the target changes.(D-Gain)
+- If P-gain is much bigger than the appropriate value, its output become diverging.
+So, we have to be careful when we tune the control the P-gain manually.

+2. Ki: I-Gain.
+This is the control gain against the integral error.
+This is becase this gain depends on the intagral error, it can delete the residual error.
+- But, If it become too large, when the direction of target value is changes, the controller has the large delay for following the changes.

+3. Kd: D-Gain: This is the control gain against the changes of the error.
+This is because this gain depends on the changes of error, when the target value is changed, the cotorrller can follow the target value immediately.
+- But, If it become too large, when there is some noise in the measurements in system, it kneely reacts the noise and maybe the controller is unstable due to the D-gain.

+---
 ## Dependencies

 * cmake >= 3.5